7 remarkable health and skin benefits of Mangosteen (Garcinia mangostana)

 What is Mangosteen

 Mangosteen is a round, glossy, purple fruit capped with a light green calyx, which holds it in place on the stem.
-The outer rind of the fruit (known as the pericarp), is thick and rubbery; inside are sweet, delicious, snow white segments similar in design to that of an orange.
+The outer rind of the fruit, is thick and rubbery; inside are sweet, delicious, snow white segments similar in design to that of an orange.
 Each segment contains one to four bitter-tasting seeds.

 Seedlings take eight to 15 years to bear fruit, and the trees usually produce good crops only in alternate years.
 The number of petals on the bottom of a mangosteen indicates how many sections it contains inside.

-Here in Denmark I mostly get my mangosteen in powder form.
-The powder is usually made from its rind, which contains most of the mangosteens nutrients.
+Here in Denmark I mostly get my mangosteen in powder form, and the powder is usually made from its very nutrient rich rind.

 Constituents of Mangosteen include: